Made In Haslingden

 Having lived in Haslingden for 25 years, I feel very lucky to live in such a beautiful place, surrounded by some amazing scenery and friendly people.
 You may often see my family and I walking our two dogs Lola and Riley around the hills and streets of Haslingden.
 If you do, please stop and say `Hi’.

 I have spent a large proportion of my working career in the NHS, beginning in a clinical role and progressing through management.
-I am also Chartered Safety & Health Practitioner and ave run my own company since 2001.
+I am also Chartered Safety & Health Practitioner and have run my own company since 2001.
 I have specialist skills in Risk Management, Corporate and Clinical Governance and am an experienced trainer.
 I have developed a wide range of people and resource management skills throughout my career and can co-ordinate and organise effectively whilst looking after the detail.
-My day job involves managing a Community organisation.
+I have also managed a local Community organisation.

 I have volunteered for most of my life, starting as a young leader in a Brownie pack at the age of 14 or so and progressing via Rainbows to leading my own Brownie pack up until starting a family.
 I was North West Area Co-ordinator for the Leukaemia Care charity, which provided financial help and caravan holidays for people with Leukaemia and their families.
 This, and family experience gave me real understanding of the problems and hardships faced by families and individuals affected by serious illness.
 I was also a Governor and trustee of an Independent Primary School for 13 years, with the last 7 spent as Chair of Governors.

 Made In Haslingden started as a small idea.
-When Rachel and I started to explore how to make our idea a reality, we found that there was a real need for bespoke sensory items and a need to provide activities which help people overcome loneliness.
+When Rachel and I started to explore how to make our idea a reality, we found that there was a real need to provide activities which help people overcome loneliness and which are suitable for people living with dementia.
 I am passionate about community working and hope that we can develop Made In Haslingden to provide sustainable activities which enable members of the community to help others in their community.